K10 and K6: Essential Tools for Assessing Psychological Distress

 Document the results in the patient’s clinical notes, including context and any relevant history to support treatment planning. - What if a patient doesn’t understand the questions?

-Provide clarification and ensure that the patient feels comfortable to discuss any uncertainties they may have about the questions. - Is there a difference between K10 and K6?
+Provide clarification and ensure that the patient feels comfortable discussing any uncertainties they may have about the questions. - Is there a difference between K10 and K6?

 The K10 has ten questions, while the K6 has six; both serve similar purposes in assessing psychological distress. - Can I administer these assessments digitally?